sunwoo101/OOP-Assignment/part2/Questions.md

 Merge: Merge lets you put together a different version or different changes to a file.

 4. If you are working at a company, which of their policies and procedures might relate to using version control systems such as Git.<br>
-Code management and version control policies.
+Policies:<br>
+- Code management<br>
+- Version control<br>
+- Security<br>

+Procedures:<br>
+- Repository setup and managing access<br>
+- Branching and merging<br>
+- Backup<br>

 5. Merge conflicts can occur while using git.
 List merge tools or diff tools you can use to help you merge and deal with conflicts.<br>
 Meld (meldmerge.org), DiffMerge, Visual Studio Code.

 6. In a merged source code file, how does Git let you know there is a conflict?<br>
 On Github Desktop it notifies you that there is a merge conflict and offers you to open the merge conflict in Visual Studio Code.
+When opening the file in Visual Studio Code it will highlight where the merge conflict is and the differences so you can choose which change to keep.

 7. What are the steps you can take to resolve Git conflicts?<br>
 Use a merge tool to find out where the merge conflict is then talk to your team members to find out which change/s to keep.